JemRF/Projects/index.md

 ## The Internet Of Things (IOT) WiFi Devices
 The Internet Of Things WiFi sensors make connecting to The Internet easier than ever.
-You don't need no be an electronics or software expert or spend a lot of money on proprietary and closed systems to create your own IOT devices and control and monitor them from The Internet.
+You don't need no be an electronics or software expert or spend a lot of money on proprietary and closed systems to create your own IOT devices.
+The WiFi IOT Sensor can be controlled and monitored from The Internet.